 1.By Clicking on the Search Icon on that Form's Navigation Menu.

 2.By Clicking an Ellipse within a field (as shown below)

 3.By using a specialized Search Icon next to a field (as shown below)

 •As required, Click the Search Icon or the Ellipse button to open the Search dialog.

 Search dialog showing Search By and Search Value fields and Data Grid

-•Search By - Use the Drop-Down Selection Box to Choose a field that exists within the Search Subject's Table which will be compared to the Search Value that will be entered (see Search Value below).
+•Search By - Use the Drop-Down Selection List to Choose a field that exists within the Search Subject's Table which will be compared to the Search Value that will be entered (see Search Value below).

 ✓This Search By selection will become the current User's default choice the next time this specific Search Form is opened.

 •Search Value - Enter the characters that will be compared to the contents of the field name that was selected as the Search By field (see above).